 Weber Smokey Mountain Cooker

 Weber’s Smokey Mountain is a premium grade drum smoker that fully justifies its price tag.
-It’s an exceptionally durable barrel cooker that has unrivalled heat retention and airflow management.
+It’s an exceptionally durable barrel cooker that has unrivaled heat retention and airflow management.

 The cooking capacity of the Smokey Mountain is excellent, sitting at 481 square inches and among the largest capacities on our list.
 It boasts two cooking grates to allow you a larger total cooking area to work with.
 The second mid-level grate can function as somewhere to cook at higher temperatures, or as a platform for a heat deflector.